ActuallyStrez/strez-tsunami/Readme.txt

 P.S.
 Thank you for all the love and support given for this script.
 Strez

-Thanks from the follOwing Developers: Skye - Tofu - JSON-135
+Thanks from the following Developers: Skye - Tofu - JSON-135